Natfan/work/compsci/project/final.md

 (O): Very good, it seems as if you have been making progress.
 Let's have another meeting when you have more to show me.

 ### Feedback
 I didn't get as much feedback as I would have liked from my interview with my client.
 I would have preferred more clearly defined tasks set up during the interview.
 Sadly the tasks that Oliver requested of me were more general and less specific.
 Luckily, I was able to relay what I had done to my client, so that he was kept on top of what I have been doing.
+This was the first meeting with feedback that I gained from my client.

 <div style="page-break-after: always;"></div>